menu

 Overview

 East Palestine is a very small village located in the state of Ohio.
 With a population of 4,681 people and just one neighborhood, East Palestine is the 282nd largest community in Ohio.
-East Palestine has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in East Palestine was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce